I feel utterly exhausted tonight.

-Just drained with nothing left in me.
-No smiles, no laughs and just feeling pooped the very moment I stepped back home through my apartment door.
-In fact, I kinda felt weary this morning when I got to the gym.
-I lacked energy and motivation at boot-camp and it didn’t help when I noticed Mac & Tosh walking, instead of jogging around the track during warm-up.
-I honestly felt like joining them with their walk and early bail-out to Starbucks.
+No laughter and with nothing left in the tank the very moment I stepped home through my apartment door.
+In fact, I noticed I felt weary this morning when I got to the gym.
+I lacked energy and motivation at boot-camp and it didn’t help when I noticed my two friends Mac & Tosh were walking, instead of jogging around the track during warm-up.
+I honestly felt like joining them and their early bail-out to Starbucks.

 Another burpee?
 No thanks.